2017 Kirov Oblast gubernatorial election: Background

 with receiving a bribe in especially large size.
-On the same day, the Basmanny court of Moscow, he was arrested for two months.
+On the same day, the Basmanny District Court of Moscow, he was arrested for two months.
 After his arrest, the duties of the Governor of the Kirov region was performed by his Deputy Alexey Kuznetsov.

 July 28, 2016, Russian President Vladimir Putin has dismissed Nikita Belykh from the post of Governor of the Kirov region with the formulation "in connection with loss of trust".
 Acting Governor until the election appointed Igor Vasilyev.